-- Make sure that the stern drain plugs are tightened securely before launching the watercraft. - Clean any foreign materials, such as dirt or sand, from the drain plug threads before installing the drain plugs.
+- Make sure that the stern drain plugs are tightened securely before launching the watercraft.
+Otherwise, water may flood the engine compartment and cause the watercraft to submerge. - Clean any foreign materials, such as dirt or sand, from the drain plug threads before installing the drain plugs.
+Otherwise, the drain plugs may be damaged and water may enter the engine compartment.